Norwegian State Visit to Poland

 In the evening King Harald and Queen Sonja listened to a concert of Norwegian and Polish artists at the Polish National Opera in Warsaw.
 Afterwards they enjoyed a buffet presenting Norwegian sea food.
 Norway is the largest supplier of fish to the Polish market.

-Tagged Bilateral Relations, Concert, Education, Harald V, Music, Poland, President Komorowski, Queen Sonja, State Visit.
+Tagged Bilateral Relations, Concert, Education, Harald V of Norway, Music, Poland, President Komorowski of Poland, Queen Sonja of Norway, State Visit.